scottmckendry/PowerShell-Beautifier/docs/ExternalEditors.md

 # Support for Text Editors
 Once of the best ways to get this beautifier functionality into the hands of people who need it is to make it easily accessible from text editors like Atom, VS Code, Sublime, PowerShell ISE and others.

 Contact me if you want to help get this beautifier working from your favorite editor.
-So far changes have been made to support the Atom-Beautify project (#2 StandardOutput parameter changes).
+So far changes have been made to support the Atom-Prettify project (#2 StandardOutput parameter changes).
 Since the PowerShell Beautifier can save to original file, save to new file and/or return to stdout, all the basic access should be complete.
 But again, let me know if it doesn't.

 These are some of the anticipated challenges to add support for any particular text editor: